[ back to Tom 7 Radar ]

 Speaking of vacation, this month we also went to Belize, which was pretty cool.
 The highlight for me was swimming/scrambling 1km into a cave ("Actun Tunichil Muknal") to access an approximately 1000 year-old Mayan site where they performed human sacrifices; it's remarkable because almost all of the artifacts are still in situ, including a number of calcified human skeletons.
 Was pretty wild.
 I got some good running done, found some New Haven-style pizza (!?), and wrote papers about chess (?!).

-Categories: sigbovik hacks (5 comments — 6 months ago) [ comment ]
+Categories: sigbovik hacks (5 comments — almost 2 years ago) [ comment ]

 p